-Course Objectives: The objectives of this course is to make students to learn:
+Course Learning Objectives: The objectives of this course is to make students to learn:

 - 1. The Fundamental properties of fluids and its applications. - 2.
-Hydrostatic laws and application to practical problem solving - 3.
-Principles of Kinematics and Hydro-Dynamics for practical applications - 4.
+Hydrostatic laws and application to solve practical problem. - 3.
+Principles of Kinematics and Hydrodynamics for practical applications. - 4.
 Basic design of pipes and pipe networks considering flow, pressure and its losses. - 5.
-The basic flow rate measurements
+The basic flow rate measurements.

 Fluids & Their Properties: Concept of fluid, Systems of units.
-Properties of fluid; Mass density, Specific weight, Specific gravity, Specific volume, Viscosity, Cohesion, Adhesion, Surface tension& Capillarity.
-Fluid as a continuum, Newton's law of viscosity (theory & problems).
+Properties of fluid; Mass density, Specific weight, Specific gravity, Specific volume, Viscosity, Newton's law of viscosity (theory & problems), Cohesion, Adhesion, Surface tension, Pressure inside a water droplet, soap bubble and liquid jet.
+Numerical problems, Capillarity.
 Capillary rise in a vertical tube and between two plane surfaces (theory & problems).
-Vapor pressure of liquid, compressibility and bulk modulus, capillarity, surface tension, pressure inside a water droplet, pressure inside a soap bubble and liquid jet.
-Numerical problems surface, total pressure on curved surfaces, water pressure on gravity dams, Lock gates.
-Numerical Problems.
+Vapor pressure of liquid, compressibility and bulk modulus, Fluid as a continuum,